sowdust/tafferugli/docs/metrics/built-in.md

 Target: Users.

 Tags users that were created "recently".
-The time range can be specified by the user, and can be set referring to the moment the metric is computed, or the moment that users were first been observed.
+The time range can be specified by the user, and can be set referring to the moment the metric is computed, or the moment that users were first observed.
 For example:
-  - tag users that were created in the last 30 days
+  - tag users created in the last 30 days
-  - tag users that were created no more than 10 days before we first "observed" (i.e.: stored) them
+  - tag users created no more than 10 days before we first "observed" (i.e.: stored) them

-This metric also creates **communities** of users that were created on the same day.
+This metric creates **communities** of users created on the same day.

-It might be useful in case a bunch of users were mass created by a single entity and are used for a specific purpose.

 ### MetricTweetRatio